Tobi3333A/Final-Four-s-ACL-Injury-Website/README.md

 ## Features
 - **Educational Blog Posts**: Includes blog posts to educate users on ACL injuries and also inlcudes tests to evaluate a user's understanding of the posts.
 - **ACL Risk Assessment**: Includes an ACL risk checker made using machine learning.
 A user is allowed to enter their data, and the system evaluates a user's risk of getting an ACL injury based on the entered data.
+- **Connection with Health Professionals**: The platform automatically suggests connecting users, with high ACL risk levels, with health professionals.
+This ensures that users receive professional oversight and intervention when necessary.
+- **Connection with Other Users**: To promote collaboration and community among athletes in the country, a dedicated Slack channel was established.
+This community will allow athletes, coaches, parents of athletes, and even health professionals to exchange insights and foster a supportive environment.
 ## Technologies Used
 ### **Frontend Development**
 - HTML5